bcgov/entity/docs/Way of Working/Sprint Review.md

-## Who wants to demo, and how long?
+## Sprint Review Who wants to demo, and how long?

 ### In Sprint Planning discuss & agree what US/ Feature should be demoed to Stakeholders - in (common) Sprint Review on Tuesdays.